adriesse/plantpredict-python/docs/example_usage.rst

 ---------------------

 First, set up a dictionary containing the nodal data export options.
-Set the values to True according to which nodes in the :py:class:`~plantpredict.PowerPlant` hierarchy you are interested in exporting nodal data.
-For each block in 'blockExportOptions', specify the block number.
+Set the values to True according to which nodes in the :py:class:`~plantpredict.powerplant.PowerPlant` hierarchy you are interested in exporting nodal data.
+For each block in :py:data:`block_export_options`, specify the block number.

 .. code-block:: python